smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

 3. On the **Custom deployment** blade, specify the following settings, then select **Review + Create** then **Create**.

-    -   Subscription: the name of the target Azure subscription where you want to provision the lab environment Azure VMs.
+    -   Subscription: The name of the target Azure subscription where you want to provision the lab environment Azure VMs.

     -   Resource group: (Create new) **hybrididentity-RG**

-    -   Location: the name of the Azure region that will host the lab environment Azure VMs.
+    -   Location: The name of the Azure region that will host the lab environment Azure VMs.

     -   Config Name: **TlgBaseConfig-01**